The Altucher's Investment Network is an introductory investing newsletter from James Altucher.

 1) It's Run By James Altucher

-He's the type of person that can make rapid and lifechanging decisions on a whim and completely reinvent his life.
+He's the type of person who can make rapid and life-changing decisions on a whim and completely reinvent his life.

-I don't know about you but I personally wouldn't want to take investment advice from a guy comfortable with losing everything he has.
+I don't know about you but I personally wouldn't want to take investment advice from a guy who is comfortable losing everything he has.

 Altucher is more known for the businesses and websites he's started.

-In the late 90's he created a business called Reset Inc and sold it for $15 million.
+In the late 1990s, he created a business called Reset Inc. and sold it for $15 million.

 2) James Gets A Lot Of Heat